OpenDSA/OpenDSA/RST/en/Glossary.rst

       Commonly, this happens in a language like Java when using the "dot" operator to access some field of an object.

+   derivation
+      In formal languages, the process of executing a series of :term:`production rules <production rule>` from a :term:`grammar`.
+      A typical example of a derivation would be the series of productions executed to go from the :term:`start symbol` to a given string.

    descendant
       In a tree, the set of all nodes that have a node :math:`A` as an :term:`ancestor` are the descendants of :math:`A`.